 |Length||Width||Height||Boot volume (seats up)|

-There’s no ignoring how the 60-mile real-world range hampers how practical the Citroen C-Zero is.
-If you can charge it reliably at work or at home, then it might prove perfectly adequate, but you’ll always run the risk of being one faulty charging station away from relying on other means of transport.
+There’s no ignoring how a 65-mile real-world range hampers how practical the Citroen C-Zero is.
+If you can charge it reliably at work or at home, then it might be perfectly adequate, but if you do longer distances, you’ll always run the risk of being one faulty charging station away from relying on other means of transport.

 Citroen C-Zero interior space, storage & comfort

 Inside, headroom is very good for all passengers thanks to the shape of the car, and although you won’t be able to stretch out, kneeroom and legroom is adequate for six-footers.
 The C-Zero comes with modest amounts of interior storage, with a glovebox, front door bins, and a folding cup holder.

 With the seats in the upright position, the Citroen C-Zero boasts 166 litres of space below the parcel shelf.
 But with the seats folded down this figure expands to 866 litres, enough for all sorts of cargo.
 Compare these dimensions with rivals like the Smart EQ ForFour – which delivers 195 and 975 litres respectively – and the Volkswagen e-up!, which manages 250 and 923 litres.

 There isn’t much of a loading lip on the C-Zero’s boot – making it easy to lift bags in and out – and while the seats don’t fold completely flat, they’re not far off horizontal.